Schedule Today:

 In some cases, relocating can have a positive effect on a child, as they will have the opportunity to experience a new place and spend more dedicated time with the relocating parent.
 Additionally, depending on the relocating parent’s previous living arrangements, relocating may improve their circumstances.

 However, relocating can also be stressful for a child.
 The child will need to split their life between their two residences.
-Depending on the new custody arrangements, they may need to start a new school, make new friends, and adapt to a new social environment.
+Depending on the new custody arrangements, they may need to start attending a new school, make new friends, and adapt to a new social environment.

 Working with a Florida relocation attorney can help you, the child’s other parent, and the child create an arrangement that places the child’s best interests at the forefront.

-How Can a Parental Relocation Lawyer in Miami Help?
+Contact a Miami Parental Relocation Lawyer

 Whether you are considering relocating or your child’s other parent is planning a relocation, it is important to work with a Miami parental relocation lawyer to avoid missteps that can negatively affect your custody and your plans.